Skip To Content

 You must first complete the internet module AND complete the CME evaluation prior to receiving CME credit.

-Requirements for successful completion: To receive contact hours for this continuing education activity, the participant must register, complete the entire course, pass the post-test with 80% or better, and complete and submit the evaluation form.
-Once successful completion has been verified, a "Certificate of Successful completion" will be awarded for 1.0 contact hours.
+To receive contact hours for this continuing education activity, the participant must register for the course, attend the entire activity, and complete and submit the evaluation form.
+Once successful completion has been verified, a “Certificate of Successful Completion” will be awarded for 1.0 contact hours.

 Time to complete this module: 60 minutes